This structure provides access to the UNIX filehandling interface.

 FUN stdIn stdOut stdErr : file

-opens file named fn
+open(fn,kind) opens file named fn, kind

-indicates the allowed operations (similar to fopen(3)
+indicates the allowed operations (similar to fopen(3)):

 FUN open : denotation ** denotation -> com[file]

-reopen(fn, kind, file)
+reopen(fn, kind, file) reopens file under name

-fn
+fn and kind.

 FUN reopen : denotation ** denotation ** file -> com[void]